Data Controller – Somerset NHS Foundation Trust

 Additionally, you have a right to complain to the Information Commissioner if ever you are unsatisfied with the way the Trust has handled or shared your personal information:

 Tel: 0303 123 1113 (or 01625 545745 or 44 1625 545745 if calling from overseas)

 Somerset NHS Foundation Trust will occasionally update this Statement of Privacy to reflect company and customer feedback.
 Somerset NHS Foundation Trust encourages you to periodically review this Statement to be informed of how Somerset NHS Foundation Trust is protecting your information.

-Somerset NHS Foundation Trust welcomes your comments regarding this Statement of Privacy.
-If you believe that this Statement has not been adhered to, please contact Somerset NHS Foundation Trust.
-We will use commercially reasonable efforts to promptly determine and remedy the problem.
+Somerset NHS Foundation Trust welcomes your comments regarding this Privacy Notice.
+If you believe that this notice has not been adhered to, please contact Somerset NHS Foundation Trust.

 To learn more about how we use, manage and maintain confidentiality of your information, or to exercise your rights as a data subject please contact: